 Yellowfin tuna, like other tuna species, is highly migratory.
 It can travel across entire ocean basins and therefore requires cooperative international management to ensure its abundance and sustainability.

-- Coloration: dark blue on the back, changes from yellow to silver down to the belly.
+- It is dark blue on the back, which changes from yellow to silver down to the belly.

-- Dorsal and anal fins are bright yellow giving the fish its name.
+- The dorsal and anal fins are bright yellow giving the fish its name.

-- Difficult to distinguish from other tuna species except for the elongated, sickle-shaped dorsal and anal fins found on large adults
+- It is difficult to distinguish from other tuna species except for the elongated, sickle-shaped dorsal and anal fins found on large adults.

-- Highly migratory fish and are found in warm seas all over the world except the Mediterranean.
+- As a highly migratory fish, yellowfin tuna is found in warm seas all over the world except the Mediterranean.

-- Can travel across the entire ocean basin.
+- It can travel across the entire ocean basin.

-- Fast growing fish with a somewhat short life span of 6 to 7 years.
+- It is a fast growing fish with a somewhat short life span of 6 to 7 years.

-- Live 8 yrs, but most are mature enough to reproduce around age 2 or 3.
+- Most yellowfin tunas are mature enough to reproduce around age 2 or 3.

-- Spawn at sea throughout the year in tropical waters, and in spring–summer in cooler waters.
+- This fish spawns at sea throughout the year in tropical waters, and from the spring–summer in cooler waters.

 - 24° C (75° F) is thought to be the lowest temperature limit for spawning.

-- Can produce two to seven million eggs per spawn.
+- It can produce two to seven million eggs per spawn.

-- Travel in schools of similarly sized fish.
+- Yellowfin tuna travels in schools of similarly sized fish.

-- Known to make migratory trips to higher latitudes as the temperature of the water increases.
+- It is known to make migratory trips to higher latitudes as the temperature of the water increases.

-- Gather in areas with high productivity where smaller prey is available.
+- It likes to gather in areas with high productivity where smaller prey is available.

-- Feed opportunistically in open ocean on small fish, squid and invertebrates such as pelagic crabs [1,2]
+- Yellowfin tuna feeds opportunistically in open ocean on small fish, squid and invertebrates such as pelagic crabs.
+[1,2]

-- Predators include sharks, billfish and large marine mammals.
+- Predators of yellowfin tuna include sharks, billfish and large marine mammals.

-- Fishery open year-round, mostly recreational off San Diego in August & September
+- The fishery is open year-round, and is mostly recreational off San Diego in August & September.

-- Managed federally under the Highly Migratory Species Fisheries Management Plan where NOAA & the Pacific Fishery Management Council establish permit & operational requirements, gear restrictions, & mandatory workshops for fishers.
+- It is managed federally under the Highly Migratory Species Fisheries Management Plan where NOAA & the Pacific Fishery Management Council establish permit & operational requirements, gear restrictions, & mandatory workshops for fishers.

-- International Dolphin Conservation Program sets guidelines to reduce bycatch of dolphins & undersized tuna
+- The International Dolphin Conservation Program sets guidelines to reduce bycatch of dolphins & undersized tuna.

-- Mostly purse seines, but troll, hook-and-line, & pelagic longlines are also used.
+- Yellowfin tuna is mostly caught by purse seines, but troll, hook-and-line, & pelagic longlines are also used.
 Hook and line is used recreationally.

 Status of the fishery

-- NOAA defines population as “abundant” and fishing rate as “sustainable”
+- NOAA defines the population as “abundant” and fishing rate as “sustainable”.